EUDAT-SLS/eudat_ols_aggregator/README.md

 # EUDAT Semantic Lookup Service Harvester

 This is a prototypical implementation for a service which harvests information about semantic concepts from semantic resources hosted via dedicated repositories.
-The main goal is to enable interdisciplinary annotation of data with controlled terminology via services such as [EUDAT B2Note](https://github.com/EUDAT-B2NOTE/b2note).
+The main goal within EUDAT is to enable interdisciplinary annotation of data with controlled terminology via services such as [EUDAT B2Note](https://github.com/EUDAT-B2NOTE/b2note).
+For a broader description of the approach see [Goldfarb & Le Franc, 2017](http://ceur-ws.org/Vol-1933/paper-7.pdf)

 * Definitions